← Back to guides

-If you are a digital nomad training in hot climates and inconsistent gyms, the goal is not to force a perfect split.
-The goal is to keep 2 to 4 repeatable sessions alive with the equipment, climate, and schedule you actually have this week.
+This digital nomad workout plan is built for hot climates, weak hotel gyms, limited equipment, and changing schedules.
+The goal is not a perfect bodybuilding split.
+The goal is to keep 2 to 4 repeatable sessions alive with the equipment, climate, and work week you actually have.

 What You'll Learn